Fire and Blast Barriers

 Commitment to Sustainability and Environmental Safety

-FAQ 1: What are fire and blast barriers and how do they work
+What are fire and blast barriers and how do they work?

 Fire and blast barriers contain fire, prevent heat transfer, and absorb explosion shockwaves.
 They are used in industrial, commercial, and military facilities to enhance safety.